ddev/ddev.com/src/content/blog/drupal7-drupal9-migration-ddev-acquia-migrate-accelerate.md

 ![new D9 site has been scaffolded with the help of acli](/img/blog/2023/11/ddev-ama-blog-2-d9-acli-created.png)

-The new Drupal 9 site scaffolding has been created with information from your Drupal 7 site!
+The new Drupal 9 site scaffolding has been created with information from *your* Drupal 7 site!

-<mark>**Important**</mark> - SSH into the DDEV container to installing the D9 site.
+<mark>**Important**</mark> - SSH into the DDEV container to install the D9 site.

 ```
 ddev ssh